Last Updated on 12/28/2020 by FilipiKnow

 The checklist below presents all the requirements you need to prepare for the PRC initial registration.

-.
-The pictures must be 2 x 2 in size, colored, in plain white background, with your full name tag, taken no more than 6 months prior to uploading, and showing you wearing decent attire with a collar.
+• Two ID pictures.
+Note that this differs from the photos you submitted during the exam application.
+The pictures must be 2 x 2 in size, colored, in plain white background, with your full name tag, taken no more than 6 months before uploading, and showing you wearing decent attire with a collar.

 Although the list above applies to most registrants, the Professional Regulatory Board may request additional documentary requirements from specific licensure exam passers.